Division of Social Sciences & History

-In addition to classes, the History Department sponsors several events and offers various extracurricular activities.
+In addition to classes, we sponsors several events and offers various extracurricular activities.
 Each spring semester we host the Cranford Lecture in American History.
 We also have History Film nights throughout the academic year, which are co-sponsored by the history honorary society, Phi Alpha Theta.

-For additional information about our program and History Department events, like “The History Program at Delta State” on Facebook.
-You can also contact a member of the history faculty if you have questions about our program at 662-846-4170.
+For additional information about our program and History events, like “The History Program at Delta State” on Facebook.
+You can also contact a member of the history faculty if you have questions about our program at (662) 846-4170.
 We will be happy to help you find the path that best suits you and help you develop a course of study that suits your interests.

 Meet the Faculty